lucasb20/iris-api/README.md

 **Description**

-  This is an API project in Flask used to communicate with a neural network model to classify types of flowers from the iris dataset, from the scikit-learn library, classifying into Iris Setosa, Versicolor or Virginica.
+  This is an API project in Flask used to communicate with a neural network model to classify types of flowers from the iris dataset, from the scikit-learn library, classifying into Setosa, Versicolor or Virginica.

 **Installation instructions**

 **Application installation**

-1. Enter the Backend folder
+1. Enter the backend folder
 2. Run `pip install -r requirements.txt` to install the dependencies
-3. Run `flask run` to run API.
+3. Run `flask run` to run API

 **Screenshots**